 Similarly to any Battle Pass, the Gold Pass unlocks the so-called “premium” reward track for players.
 Players acquire 1-5 stars per race based on their performance on tracks, and once enough stars are acquired, the next races and reward thresholds are unlocked.

-One interesting difference from the norm, however, is that the Gold Pass uses a continuing monthly-based subscription, whereas with other Battle Passes you pay a single transaction for every season you want access to premium content.
-Therefore, it is kind of a mix between a Battle Pass and a recurring monthly subscription.
+One interesting difference from the norm, however, is that the Gold Pass uses a continuing monthly-based subscription, whereas with other games’ versions you pay a single transaction for every season you want access to premium content.
+Therefore, it is kind of a mix between a BP and a recurring monthly subscription.

-Another major difference to your normal Battle Pass stems from Nintendo’s decision to open the fastest racing mode only for Gold Pass subscribers.
-This makes Mario Kart Tour one of the only games to put an entire game mode behind a Battle Pass paywall, a move that has riled up some in the community.
+Another major difference to your normal BP stems from Nintendo’s decision to open the fastest racing mode only for Gold Pass subscribers.
+This makes Mario Kart Tour one of the only games to put an entire game mode behind a BP paywall, a move that has riled up some in the community.

 200cc game mode, premium currency, experience tickets, special badges for your player profile, kart/glider/character cards.